pablotoledo/GithubUtilsAPI/CONTRIBUTING.rst

 1. If you adding new method
 2. If you make changes in current methods

-Please follow the code style.
+Please follow the code style and check docs folder and **document your changes**.

 Before you raise a PR